-During the 2010-2011 and 2011-2012 fiscal years, the Board conducted 21 price-related hearings.
+During the 2012-2013 and 2013-2014 fiscal years, the Board conducted 18 price-related hearings.
 This continues a trend of industry participants requesting hearings to address rapidly changing circumstances in Pennsylvania's milk markets.
 In contrast to federal milk marketing orders, which can take years to issue, the Board is able to respond to petitions, hold hearings, and issue orders in as little as two months.
 The Pennsylvania dairy industry regularly commends the Board for the speed and efficiency with which it addresses changes in Pennsylvania's milk markets.
-In addition to the numerous hearings which the Board held to address unanticipated changes in Pennsylvania's milk markets, the Board also held general price hearings and regularly scheduled annual cost replacement hearings for each of the six Milk Marketing Areas and regularly scheduled hearings to consider the level of the Class I over-order premium paid to Pennsylvania dairy producers.
+In addition to the hearings which the Board held to respond to unanticipated changes in Pennsylvania's milk markets, the Board also held regularly scheduled annual cost replacement hearings for each of the six Milk Marketing Areas and regularly scheduled hearings to consider the level of the Class I over-order premium paid to Pennsylvania dairy producers.